 Why has the Wesfarmers (WES) share price lifted?

-Why has the WES stock price changed course?
+Why is the WES stock price running higher?

 Considering buying Wesfarmers (WES) shares?